 ❥ What are some of your symptoms?

 I think this is the slightly more honest version of the first question, though it’s still not entirely accurate.
 But this gets to the heart of the real question, that is, “what makes you different from me?”
 First, I’d like to get the basics out of the way by saying I meet all the diagnostic criteria for ASD.
-Though the DSM is not actually a very useful description of what autism is like, as it’s written by allistic people without input from autistics for the goal of providing support services.
+Though the DSM is not actually a very useful description of what autism is like, as it’s written by allistic people without input from autistics, for the goal of providing support services.
 Yes, I have social problems, but honestly I feel that the idea that autism is a “social disorder” is putting the cart before the horse, and really missing the point.
-Autism is primarily a sensory and information processing and filtering difference, and the descriptions of autistics written by allistics are simply descriptions of the differences that allistics can see, and think are important.
+Autism is primarily a sensory and information processing difference, and the descriptions of autistics written by allistics are simply descriptions of the outward visible manifestations of these inner differences, prioritizing what allistics see as important.

 So, what are my symptoms?
 What makes me different from an allistic person?
-For all practical purposes, this list is infinite, so I’ll try to keep it short:
+For all practical purposes, this list is infinite, so I’ll just give a few examples:

 – I have an overabundance of emotional empathy.
 Sometimes this isn’t obvious, even to me, because of the lack of cognitive empathy and another autistic trait called alexithymia.
 But if I’m made aware of someone’s feelings, I empathize just as strongly, if not more so, than allistic people.
 And even if I’m not aware of others’ feelings at a conscious level, I still absorb and amplify the emotions around me.
 A great example of what this looks like is something that happened to me a long time ago, when an ex and I were living with three roommates: One evening, after I’d only just moved into their apartment, the household was setting up to play a card game in the kitchen.
 I was invited to join, though I decided to get myself something to eat before the game started.
 One of the roommates was also up and moving around the kitchen, putting her empty dinner dish in the sink.
 She announced to everyone that she wasn’t going to play, because she had homework due at midnight she needed to finish.
 As we moved around the kitchen together, I began feeling more and more anxious.
 I eventually realized it was because there was a big cloud of negative emotion around our roommate, next to me.
 I started to panic.
 Was she angry with me for taking her seat?
 (I had.)
 Was she upset that I was taking food from the communal dinner they had prepared?
 (I was.)
 Was I overstepping my bounds as a brand new roommate?
 (Maybe?)
 She went to her room and I sat back down at the table, upset and afraid.
 I wanted to leave, because I was too upset to enjoy being there.
 Then, she came back to the kitchen to get a snack and said, “Ugh, I’m so mad about this stupid paper.
 The one night we’re all having fun roomie bonding time and I have to miss it!”
 She wasn’t angry with me!
 I don’t have words to describe the relief I felt.
 This fact would probably have been obvious to an allistic person, considering the context.
 But I couldn’t separate myself from the moment to go over each point of the situation mindfully (as I would have needed to), because I was too overwhelmed by the intense and amplified emotions I was absorbing as a result of her anger.